mhwood/slr_corr/verification/global_with_exf_slr/README.md

 ```
 cp ../../../verification/tutorial_global_oce_latlon/input/*.bin input
 ```
 Note that the external forcing conditions from the `global_with_exf` experiment are not necessry to copy - these files are replaced with data provided with this experiment.
+In particular, the precipitation and evaporation fields were created using the mean seasonal cycle from ECCOv4r4 data with an added transient sea level induced by tuning the precipitation field.

-Now, the model can be run for a 1 year (or longer) simulation:
+Now, the model can be run for a 1 year (or longer) simulation starting in 1992:
 ```
 mkdir run_uncorrected
 cd run_uncorrected